wyattscarpenter/cs3113/2/README.txt

 Mimic is undefined unless both [src] and [dst] are files.
 Files will not contain spaces and words in comments will not be separated by more than one space.
-The README.txt is in its original location.
+The README.txt is in its original location. filez and other internal commands will not be paired with redirects.
+The src location in morph and mimic may not be the current directory, parent directory, or a glob.
+In other terms, the following [src] locations are not acceptable: ., .., /, \*txt.
+If those such things are attempted, the program's behavior is undefined.
 Error messages are not particularly important.
 If you want to exactly match the reference implimentation, various Ubuntu assumptions must be true, such as ls sort order (ls sort order was different on the Debian machine I developed on, and frightened me for a while).
 POSIX-compatible operating system.